qhull/qhull/README.txt

   - Unzip the files into a directory.
 You may use WinZip32 <www.hotfiles.com>
   - Click on QHULL-GO

+  - If you use qhull a lot, consider using
+    Road Bash (www.qhull.org/bash) or Cygwin (www.cygwin.com),
   - In Windows 95, the DOS window needs improvement.
       - Increase the size of the screen font to 8x12.
       - If the text is too dim, fix the screen colors with shareware (e.g., crt.exe)
-  - If you use qhull a lot, consider using the Cygwin Unix shell (www.cygwin.com),

   To learn about Qhull:
   - Execute 'qconvex' for a synopsis and examples.
   - Execute 'rbox 10 | qconvex' to compute the convex hull of 10 random points.
   - Execute 'rbox 10 | qconvex i TO file' to write results to 'file'.
+  - Browse the documentation: qhull\html\index.htm
-  - If an error occurs, Windows 95 sends the error to stdout instead of stderr
+  - If an error occurs, Windows sends the error to stdout instead of stderr
       - use 'TO xxx' to send normal output to xxx and error output to stdout

-  - Browse the documentation: qhull\html\index.htm
+To contribute to Qhull

+  Qhull is on Gitorious (http://gitorious.org:qhull, git@gitorious.org:qhull/qhull.git)

+  For internal documentation, see html/qh-code.htm

-Compiling with cygwin on Windows NT, 2000, XP
+Compiling with cygwin on Windows
   - install cygwin [www.cygwin.com] with gcc, make, ar, and ln
   - cd qhull/src
   - make -f Makefile.txt

-Qhull on Unix (Debian)
+Compiling with Qt on Windows or Unix

-  The gzip file, qhull.tar.gz, contains documentation and source files for qhull and rbox.
-It should compile on all Unix systems, including Debian.
-  You may also use the source instructions below.

-  To unpack the gzip file
-  - tar zxf qhull.tar.gz
-  - cd qhull

-  Compile with the configure Makefile [R. Laboissiere]:
+  Download Qt SDK from Nokia.
+  Start Qt Creator
+  Load project/qhull-all.pro
+  Build all

+Compiling on Windows

+  Qhull compiles as a console application in Visual C++ 5.0 at warning level 3.

+  Visual C++ quickstart for qhull library, qhull.exe, qconvex.exe, etc.
-  - ./configure
+    - Load project/qhull.sln
-  - make
+    - Build->Build all

 Compiling the source distribution

   The gzip file, qhull-src.tgz, contains documentation and source files for